RandyGaul/cute_framework/doc/ecs/app_delayed_destroy_entity.md

 Parameter Name | Description
 --- | ---
 app | The application.
-entity | The type of entity to create.
+entity | The entity to destroy.

 ## Related Functions